Unit 3: Strategy

 For example, if I were decluttering my bedroom, some smaller steps would be to declutter under my bed, declutter my nightstands, declutter my dresser, etc. I could give myself 30 minutes to declutter under my bed, 30 minutes for my nightstands, and 1 hour for my dresser.
 Start with the easy parts of each room to help yourself get your little dopamine high five to keep you motivated as you move forward.
 Remember to completely finish one thing before moving onto the next.
 Doing so will help keep things livable while you purge.

-The smallest worst space worksheet is designed to help you learn how to break down each space of your home into manageable bites.
-Complete the worksheet to make a plan for your smallest worst space.
+The smallest SOS space worksheet is designed to help you learn how to break down each space of your home into manageable bites.
+Complete the worksheet to make a plan for your smallest SOS space.

 But, even with the realities of family life in mind, there are some ways that we can work smarter, not harder to get the job done.
 Yet again, a little planning goes a long way.